ssg/HashDepot/README.md

 # HashDepot
-I seem to be implementing certain hash functions that are absent in .NET framework.
+I have been implementing various hash functions that are absent in .NET framework.
 I decided to converge them into a library.
-My goals are to have well-tested and performant implementations.
-It currently supports FNV1, FNV1a and SipHash.
+My primary goals are to provide well-tested and performant implementations.
+The library currently supports FNV1, FNV1a and SipHash.

 To install it on NuGet: